-• In Bayou [19], and in the Concurrent Revisions work[5], users can specify how to resolve conflicting updates by writing custom merge functions.
+- Our definition is strictly more general than CRDTs [18] in the following sense: From any state-based CRDT we can obtain a FJ-QUA by using the same state and initial state, the same query and update functions, a fork function that creates a new replica and then merges the forker state, and a join function that uses the merge.
+Note that the definition of strong eventual consistency in [18], just like ours, requires that updates can be applied to any state. - In Bayou [20], and in the Concurrent Revisions work[6], users can specify how to resolve conflicting updates by writing custom merge functions.
 At first sight, this may appear more general that QUAs.
 However, by performing a simple automatic transformation of the QUA and the client program, we can support merge functions for conflict resolution purposes.
 The reason is that QUAs already allow updates to perform any desired total function.
-We describe this transformation in Section B.2 in the appendix.
+We describe this transformation in the full version [4].

-6. Conclusion and Future Work
+6 Conclusion and Future Work